-All employees of certain enterprises having workers engaged in interstate commerce, producing goods for interstate commerce, or handling, selling, or otherwise working on goods or materials that have been moved in or produced for such commerce by any person are covered by FLSA.
+All employees of certain enterprises having workers engaged in interstate commerce, producing goods for interstate commerce, or handling, selling, or otherwise working on goods or materials that have been moved in or produced for such commerce by any person, are covered by the FLSA.

-Any enterprise that was covered by FLSA on March 31, 1990, and that ceased to be covered because of the $500,000 test, continues to be subject to the overtime pay, child labor and recordkeeping provisions of FLSA.
+Any enterprise that was covered by the FLSA on March 31, 1990, and that ceased to be covered because of the revised $500,000 test, continues to be subject to the overtime pay, child labor and recordkeeping provisions of the FLSA.

-Tipped employees are those who customarily and regularly receive more than $30 a month in tips.
+Tipped employees are individuals engaged in occupations in which they customarily and regularly receive more than $30 a month in tips.
 The employer may consider tips as part of wages, but the employer must pay at least $2.13 an hour in direct wages.

 The reasonable cost or fair value of board, lodging, or other facilities customarily furnished by the employer for the employee’s benefit may be considered part of wages.

-The performance of certain types of work in an employee’s home is prohibited under the law unless the employer has obtained prior certification from the Department of Labor.
+The performance of certain types of work in an employee’s home is prohibited under the law unless the employer has obtained prior certification from DOL.
 Restrictions apply in the manufacture of knitted outerwear, gloves and mittens, buttons and buckles, handkerchiefs, embroideries, and jewelry (where safety and health hazards are not involved).
 The manufacture of women’s apparel (and jewelry under hazardous conditions) is generally prohibited.
-If you have questions on whether a certain type of work is restricted, or who is eligible for a homework certificate, or how to obtain a certificate, you may contact the local Wage-Hour office.
+If you have questions on whether a certain type of work is restricted, or who is eligible for a homework certificate, or how to obtain a certificate, you may contact the local WHD office.